Michael Sampson: Collaboration with Bill Martin Jr

+Michael Sampson met children's author and educator Bill Martin Jr at a reading conference in Tucson, Arizona in 1978.
+Within five years, the two had built the conferences into the Pathways to Literacy Conference, with sites in 12 American cities.
+For the next 12 years, Sampson and Martin wrote daily, author twenty-one children's books.

-Michael Sampson and Bill Martin shared a common love of poetry.
-Speaking of his writing partner, Sampson said: “Poetry allowed him to become a reader – if he could hear it, he could read it.
+Speaking of his writing partner, Sampson said: "Poetry allowed him to become a reader – if he could hear it, he could read it.
 And as a writer, Bill worked with his ear.
 How his writing sounded was the most important thing.
 Poetry was his mentor.
-It inspired and guided him.”
+It inspired and guided him."